andersonbosa/btm/README.md

 > Automatization of some installations.
 > I was tired of always installing the same things.

-- A tool to speed up the setup of development environments through the installation of a series of tools chosen by the user.
+<p id="app-description"> A tool to speed up the setup of development environments through the installation of a series of tools chosen by the user.</p>

 <br />